Skip to main content

 Why it matters

 LLMs are the “search engines” of AI search.
-Understanding how they generate responses — blending training data with optional live retrieval, exhibiting non-determinism, and preferring certain source types — is a prerequisite for effective GEO work.
+Understanding how they generate responses — blending training data with optional live retrieval, exhibiting non-determinism, and preferring certain source types — is a prerequisite for effective AEO/GEO work.
 Each LLM has different behavior: ChatGPT uses Bing for retrieval, Perplexity always searches live, Claude relies more on training data.

 How Cited uses it